Adding Data to Our Maps

-When you are happy with your results select Save as New, save it in your folder using the TIFF file format.
+When you are happy with your results select Save as New in the Georeference tab, then save it in your Lab 03 folder using the TIFF file format.

-What will be exported is a GeoTiff, which is a Tiff file with coordinates in the metadata allowing this image to be opened in GIS software without the need to georeferenced it again.
+What will be exported is a GeoTiff, which is a Tiff file with coordinates in the metadata allowing this image to be opened in GIS software without the need to be georeferenced again.

-If you are living outside Prince George your municipality may provide a similar service.
+If you are living outside of Prince George, your municipality may provide a similar service.

-Something you will very quickly discover if you have not already is that spatial data often contains errors that need to be fixed before it is suitable for mapping.
+Something you will very quickly discover, if you have not already, is that spatial data often contains errors that need to be fixed before they are suitable for mapping.
 This can come in several forms such as missing data that needs to be added, anomalous data to be removed, or data that just needs a little bit of an adjustment to its precise location.

-For this task select the roads layer and then the edit tab.
+For this next task, select your new roads layer and then the edit tab.
 Let’s start with a quick chat about the buttons available in the editor.

-Before we can edit features we need to select what we want to edit, there is a drop-down under select for picking different selection tools when a rectangle selection is just not what you are looking for.
+Before we can edit features, we need to select what we want to edit.
+There is a drop-down menu under Select for picking different selection tools when a rectangle selection is just not what you are looking for.

-Attributes can be used to select features by values in the data table, for example, maybe you want to select all the creeks in a water courses layer.
-This is a feature better covered in GEOG 204 and 300.
+Attributes can be used to select features by values in the data table.
+For example, maybe you want to select all the creeks in a layer with watercourse data.
+This is a feature that is better covered in GEOG 204 and GEOG 300.

-And finally a Clear button, I would recommend always clicking this before selecting new features to make sure you are not editing features you have already finished with.
+Finally, there is a Clear button.
+It can be useful to always click this before selecting new features to make sure you are not editing features you have already finished with.

-These tools work pretty much as you would expect, it is somewhat unusual to past within the same layer, however, one way to move features to a different layer is to cut, select the other layer in the drawing order then paste.
+The tools in the clipboard section work pretty much as you would expect, it is somewhat unusual to paste within the same layer, however, one way to move features to a different layer is to cut, select the other layer in the drawing order, then paste.

-Here are two of the most important buttons, when we are finished editing save writes all the changes we made back to the original file.
-Discard is useful if you make a mistake potentially too far back to just undo actions, or just want to restart in general Discard will bring the layer back to the state it was in when you last pressed save.
+Here are two of the most important buttons: when we are finished editing, Save writes all the changes we made back to the original file.
+Discard is useful if you make a mistake that might have been too far back to undo actions all the way until you find the error, or you want to completely restart your edits.
+Discard will bring the layer back to the state it was in when you last clicked Save.

 This is the last section of the top ribbon we are interested in.
-Both Create and Modify will open new panels on the right over the top of the catalogue.
-While Delete will simply remove whatever features are selected
+Both Create and Modify will open new panels on the right side of the screen, over top of the catalogue.
+Delete will simply remove whatever features are selected.

-When the Create Features pane opens it will show you a list of editable layers, simply select the layer you wish to add features to.
-And you will be presented with a set of tools appropriate to the type of geometry contained in the layer.
+When the Create Features pane opens, it will show you a list of editable layers.
+Select the layer you wish to add features to, and you will be presented with a set of tools appropriate to the type of geometry contained in that layer.

-Take a few minutes, try out the various tools.
-Do not Apply/Save your edits, we will discard them before moving on, the idea here is to get a feel for how the tools work.
+Take a few minutes to try out the various tools.
+Do not Apply/Save your edits, we will discard them before moving on.
+The idea here is to get a feel for how the tools work.

 Snapping is useful when we want to make edits without gaps.
 Snapping will assign our cursor coordinates to exactly match nearby features.
-Try turning it on, and hovering over a road feature.
+Try turning it on, and hover your cursor over a road feature.
 Does the cursor change to show what you are hovering on?

 What happens if you hover over the middle of a line as opposed to the end?

-Make sure snapping is turned on, and add a road to the roads layer leading to the powerplant on campus using the line tool, it should look like below.
+Make sure snapping is turned on, and add a road to the roads layer leading to the power plant on campus using the line tool, it should look like below.
+Double-click when you are done drawing your line.
 Ask your TA any questions you run into during this process.